German Shepherd Anxiety: When Protectiveness Becomes a Problem

 2. Build structured routines

-This does not require rigid minute-by-minute scheduling, but rather a predictable macro-structure to the day — wake, walk, train, eat, rest, evening walk, settle — so that the dog can reliably anticipate the sequence and the transitional periods between events carry less anticipatory arousal.
+This doesn't require rigid minute-by-minute timing.
+What matters is a predictable overall shape to the day (wake, walk, train, eat, rest, evening walk, settle) so the dog can anticipate the flow and spends less energy worrying about what comes next.

 3. Teach deliberate settling